 - Support energy efficiency measures.

 - Support initiatives that address and manage invasive species.

 - Support initiatives that encourage indigenous re-forestation.

 - Support improvements and expansion for Hawai‘i County’s mass transit system.

 - Support oversight of government processes including accountability, efficiency, transparency, and fund collection and distribution.

 - Serve as the business community’s liaison to state and county government.

-- Support the U.S. military’s training mission at Pōhakuloa and a new State lease for Pōhakuloa Training Area (PTA).
+- Support the U.S. military’s training mission at Pōhakuloa and retention of State lease lands for Pōhakuloa Training Area.

 HEALTH & WELLNESS